-Dead Naked Hippies are relentless, punchy alternative-rock outsiders.
+Dead Naked Hippies are punchy alt-rock outsiders.
 The trio fronted by force-of-nature front woman Lucy Jowett, will lull you in with subtlety before taking your head off with their wall of sound.

-The Leeds band has had a whirlwind 18 months; with extensive touring up and down the UK, sharing stages with the likes of Dream Wife, IDLES, Queen Zee & DZ Deathrays as well as taking to stages at Leeds Festival, 2Q Festival, Twisterella Festival, Humber Street Sesh & Stockton Calling.
+Dead Naked Hippies have shared stages with the likes of Dream Wife, Queen Zee & DZ Deathrays as well as taking to stages at Leeds Festival, 2Q Festival, Twisterella Festival, Humber Street Sesh & Stockton Calling.
 They have received support from Steve Lamacq & Tom Robinson on BBC 6 Music, BBC Introducing, KCRW & Amazing Radio, as well as coverage from DIY, Clash, The Independent, Metro & DORK and features on E4 & BT Sport.
 They were awarded the first ever ‘Do it Differently’ fund by leading UK Music Charity Help Musicians UK in late 2018 and have previously worked alongside Leeds indie label Dance to the Radio (Forward Russia) & 7" singles club Come Play With Me.
 The band isn’t afraid to discuss confrontational topics, speaking about self-love, mental health & gender in an open and unapologetic way, both in their music and in conversation.

 “(Dead Naked Hippies) take twisting, sharp-as-a-knife guitar lines and wield them like a weapon” DIY

 "one of Leeds' best up-and-coming bands" DORK

 "These guys are coming at you with a wall of sound, all driving guitars and booming percussion, bolstered by enigmatic front-woman Lucy’s powerful vocals."
 Metro